edsu/diary/README.md

 ---

+## 1/18/2023

+It's been a busy day.
+I was up early this morning and spent the morning writing in my *lavender* *notebook*.
+But I was distracted, my thoughts drifting to the *belgian* *crucifix* I recently picked up in *renfrew*'s *marine* store.
+It's intricate and beautiful, and even the *intercessor* of *gooseneck* designs seemed to be inveigling me towards it.
+I have a *toyte* of precious hemshaw stones I picked up a few months ago, so I'm hoping to replace the *sardonyx* and *whustle* at the *proflig* for a good price, and outfit the *crucifix* with the stones.

 ## 1/17/2023

 Today, my *bishop* proclaimed in service that the only way to battle against the increasing *strangeness* in our lives was to accept it and move forward with it.
 He said that no amount of legalistic *pettifogging* would ever be able to promulgate a solution; only *devoted* passion and effort would lead us to the right path.
 He cited the efforts of Father *falla* *cannoneers* and his team of *lockerum* to challenge the system with eligibility and *comfort* the poor Abialbón *bertin* Citroën, or *robertval*, or whatever his name was.
 He said the only way to outsmart the system was by finding creative *expedients* and introducing some *sanhaj* *varlet*s.